 - Belonging Knowing you have been invited and will be missed is a powerful thing, whether the young person follows through on the invitation or not.
-Be sure that teens know they have a place, they are expected, and they are noticed. - Giving The process of giving actually releases chemicals in the brain that increase bonding, trust and empathy which are instrumental in feelings of attachment.
-Studies have shown that lonely people actually develop great empathy.
+Be sure that teens know they have a place, they are expected, and they are noticed. - Giving The process of giving actually releases oxytocin in the brain, which is instrumental in feelings of attachment.
+Studies have shown that lonely young people actually possess great empathy.
 Tap into this by connecting them to somewhere where their contribution is needed and valued. - Thinking Loneliness comes from perceptions and those are not the same as facts.
 Help the teen explore what their thoughts are telling them is true about themselves and the story of their life when they feel alone.
 Hold those thoughts up to alternate ways of interpreting what they see, based in facts and truth.
 Invite them to imagine how they might feel differently if they chose to believe this alternate perception.
-Ask about what's holding them back from changing what they believe. - Risking Initiating connection with others can feel really intimidating especially if efforts have been met with rejection in the past.
+Ask about what's holding them back from that. - Risking Initiating connection with others can feel really intimidating especially if efforts have been met with rejection in the past.
 Acknowledge it.
 Then help them brainstorm a plan for small steps that they are able to take toward connections perhaps with others who may also be feeling lonely. - Coping Lonely feelings aren't always something that can be "fixed".
 Sometimes life is just lonely.
 Learning to walk through the loneliness with our hand in God's can shape strong and beautiful things inside.
-The way through can be made easier by collecting a repertoire of good distractions to take away some of the feelings' power (like drawing, building, listening to music, prayer journaling or walking in nature).
+The way through can be made easier by collecting a repertoire of good distractions to take away some of the feelings' power like drawing, building, listening to music, prayer journaling or walking in nature.
 Help the teen create their own unique coping list, perhaps using the link below as a starting point.